Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 \subsection{Supervised Training}

-We create a synthetic dataset in order to train Denise using the supervised loss function \eqref{equ:supervised loss function}.
-In particular, we construct a collection of $n$-by-$n$ positive semidefinite matrices $M$ that can be written as
+We create a synthetic dataset in order to train Denise using the Monte Carlo approximation \eqref{equ:MC approx loss func} of the supervised loss function \eqref{equ:supervised loss function}.
+In particular, we construct a collection of $n$-by-$n$ symmetric positive semidefinite matrices $M$ that can be written as

 for a known matrix $L_0$ of rank $k_0\leq n$ and a known matrix $S_0$ of given sparsity $s_0$.
 By sparsity we mean the number of zero-valued elements divided by the total number of elements.
 For example, a sparsity of $0.95$ means that $95\%$ of the elements of the matrix are zeros.